There's an art to getting people started with your product or service. Here are the Nuggets that any new product should definitely use.

 Onboarding processes ask us to complete a series of tasks, of numerous sizes and complexities, so it's natural that we'll not complete every part of the onboarding process.

-If this is the case, how can you highlight "just how close" users are to finishing within your interface of follow-up comms?
-Emphasise the minimal effort and the maximal gain of completing the next task.
+Emphasise the minimal effort now required and the maximal gain of completing the next task.